celestvw/helloworld/README.md

 Actual result: Passed

 User story:
-AS A user WHEN I click the "Click Me!" button AND enter my first name WHEN I click "OK" THEN I am greeted by a message by my first name
+AS A user WHEN I click the "Click Me!" button AND enter my first name AND WHEN I click "OK" THEN I am greeted by a message by my first name